 He left H. Law & Co. and joined Precision Plastic Industries Sdn Bhd, a manufacturer of plastic parts, as an Accountant in 2003 and was promoted to Accounts and Finance Manager in 2004.
-Mr. Loh gained extensive experience in his role as Finance Manager in the Manufacturing environment.
+Mr. Loh gained extensive experience in his role as Finance Manager in the manufacturing environment.

-Mr. Loh left Precision Plastic Industries Sdn Bhd in 2007 and joined ATA Industrial (M) Sdn Bhd as Finance Manager in January 2008 and rose to the rank of Assistant General Manager and Head of Finance in 2017.
+Mr. Loh left Precision Plastic Industries Sdn Bhd in 2007 and joined ATA Industrial (M) Sdn Bhd as Finance Manager in January 2008 and rose to the rank of Finance Director in 2021.
 He is currently in charge of the Group's day-to-day accounting and financial functions.